 Next-generation privacy – 360° data protection

-In 2018, the EU Data Protection Framework entered into force.
-Five years later, it is time to take stock to develop and implement a digital strategy for the next five to ten years – both for the European and the global market.
-Regardless of whether you are a large enterprise, an SME or a startup: if you want to maintain trusting and professional relationships with your customers, the compliance with and implementation of data protection regulation is of utmost importance.
+Regardless of whether you are a large enterprise, an SME or a start-up: if you want to maintain trusting and professional relationships with your customers, the compliance with and implementation of data protection regulation is of utmost importance.
 As data privacy regulation and trends are constantly changing, companies need to stay current.

-On 11 & 12 October 2023, privacy experts from various data protection authorities, international companies and outstanding startups came together at Privacy Conference to discuss the latest trends in data protection, international data transfers and cooperation for the data economy.
-11 October was dedicated to German perspectives and took place in German.
-12 October focused on international issues and was held in English.
-With its 360° approach, #pco23 covered all fields of regulatory development, shared hands-on examples, discussed best practices in workshops and gave the world’s most important privacy professionals a forum.
+On 09 & 10 October 2024, privacy experts from various data protection authorities, international companies and outstanding start-ups come together at Bitkom’s Privacy Conference to discuss the latest trends in data protection, international data transfers and cooperation for the data economy.
+09 October is dedicated to German perspectives and takes place in German.
+10 October focuses on international issues and happens in English.
+With its 360° approach, #pco24 will cover all fields of regulatory development, share hands-on examples, discuss best practices in workshops, and give the world’s most important privacy experts a forum.

 Bitkom